Internet Academy

-The Internet Academy (IA or iAcademy) is a public virtual school a part of Federal Way Public Schools, approved by the Northwest Accreditation Commission for grades K–12.
+The Internet Academy (IA or iAcademy) is a public virtual school, a part of Federal Way Public Schools, approved by the Northwest Accreditation Commission for grades K–12.
 Internet Academy was founded in 1996 and was the first online school in Washington state.
-Accredited diplomas, online tutors, teacher-to-student web conferencing, and online tutorial videos are also provided.
+Accredited diplomas, online tutors, teacher-to-student web conferencing and online tutorial videos are also provided.

 There are two primary websites for Internet Academy.
 The main website, which was redesigned in September 2010, provides information on the institution, including a course catalog and contact information.
-The support site is where student and parents log in to access courses and contact teachers within a specific course.
+The support site is where students and parents log in to access courses and contact teachers within a specific course.

 Education process and support

 Internet Academy provides educational content over the Internet as a virtual school.
 Any student residing in Washington may choose to enroll in the school free of charge.
-Those out of state may also enroll for a per-course fee.
-After a registration and orientation process the student is granted access to the online courses.
+Those out of state, may also enroll for a per-course fee.
+After a registration and orientation process, the student is granted access to the online courses.

 Students meet Washington State standards by performing course work.
-Internet Academy provides courses throughout the entire year, including during summer.
+Internet Academy provides courses throughout the entire year including during summer.
 Students can work from any Internet-connected computer.

-Washington State Certified teachers manage materials and create their own lessons, which are posted on the school site for students to complete.
-Teachers also hold live video chats, where teachers and students may collaborate on an interactive whiteboard and communicate via headphones and/or a webcam.
+Washington State Certified teachers manage materials and create their own lessons which are posted on the school site for students to complete.
+Teachers also hold live video chats where teachers and students may collaborate on an interactive whiteboard and communicate via headphones and/or a webcam.